Pacifier Pros and Cons: The Great Pacifier Debate

 For example, pacifiers are associated with a reduction in sudden infant death syndrome (SIDS), so after breastfeeding is established the AAP recommends using pacifiers when placing infants to sleep for up to 1 year.
 There is no need to put the pacifier back in once baby falls asleep.
 Pacifiers may increase the risk of ear infections, though the risk of ear infections is lowest when SIDS benefit is highest (from 0-6 months).

 The variety of pacifiers is overwhelming, including orthodontic or flat shape, one piece or two, vented or not.
-With prices ranging from $1.25 to $5.99 each, you can choose your own shapes and colors, sports teams or monograms without breaking the bank.
+You can choose your own shapes and colors, sports teams or monograms without breaking the bank.
 The most common nipple choices are silicone, which is harder, more durable, doesn’t hold odors and is easier to clean; and latex which is softer, holds scents, breaks down faster, and may pose an allergy risk.

 Safe pacifier use